You are required to submit a report for this lab. Please follow the instructions below, complete “Lab1 report” and submit it on Canvas.

 It happens to me all the time that my course A files are mixed with course B’s.
 To make things easier, I highly recommend organizing your folders in the following way:

-Remember that we have installed both R and RStudio earlier?
-But for this lab and for all future ones, we only need to run RStudio.
+Earlier, we have installed both R and RStudio.
+But for this and all future labs, we only need to run RStudio.
 This is because R is the hidden computing infrastructure while RStudio is the interface.

 Run RStudio.